pjparis/pySSAS-python-Sediment-Size-Analysis-by-Sieve/README.md

 import matplotlib.pyplot as plt<br>
     <br><br>

-## The most thorough documentation for the class is to be found in the Jupyter Notebook: SedimentSizeAnalysisbySieveNotebook, found elsewhere in this repository.
+## The most thorough documentation for the class is to be found in the Jupyter Notebook: SedimentSizeAnalysisbySieveNotebook, included in this repository.
 <br><br>